-The staff of the ECB had naturally a key role in preparing the material for taking monetary policy decisions (inflation and general economic outlook), but the staff of the ECB did not have to manage on a daily basis the actual implementation, which could be left to the NCBs.
+The staff of the ECB had naturally a key role in preparing the material for taking monetary policy decisions (inflation and general economic outlook), but the staff of the ECB did not have to daily basis on a implementation, which could be left to the NCBs.
 The latter had no leeway in this matter in any event.